 How do I book and pay for a course?

 You can download a booking form from our website or alternatively you can phone or email our office.
 Once we receive your booking form at Head Office we will then either book you in for the next available course or put you on a waiting list for the pool of choice.
-Payment is made when sending the enrolment form into our office or by card over the phone.
+Payment is made via direct debit and will send you a link to our Go Cardless direct debit system via email.

 Can I and my family watch my child swim?